the-mars-rover/testing-with-java/README.md

 ## Integration Testing the Limits API

-In the [transactions-api/src/test](transactions-api/src/test) directory, you will find an integration tests of the Transactions API.
+In the [transactions-api/src/test](transactions-api/src/test) directory, you will find an integration test of the Transactions API.
 In the `badtests` package, we have some examples of what not to do when integration testing.
 In this case we have used `testcontainers` for integration testing.
 So, in order to run these tests, you will need to have Docker installed and running on your machine.